 Contact your supplier to explain your situation, and offer to pay an amount you can afford.

-All energy suppliers follow a code of practice that means they must take certain steps before cutting off your supply.
+Energy suppliers must take certain steps before cutting off your supply.
 Your supplier won't cut you off if you agree a regular payment plan with it and then stick to it.
 Usually a payment plan will cover what you owe plus an amount for your current use.

-Check your energy company’s code of practice to find out its policy on helping customers who find themselves in difficult circumstances.
-You can do this by checking the help or FAQs section of your gas or electricity supplier’s website, or by giving the company a ring on one of these phone numbers:
+Check your energy company’s code of practice to find out its policy on helping customers in difficult circumstances.
+Look in the help or FAQs section of its website, or phone the company:

-Inaccurate and erratic billing can cause people to inadvertently run up debts.
-For example, if you receive a large bill but it’s the first bill you’ve had for some time, contact your supplier.
+Inaccurate and erratic billing can leave you in debt.
+If you get a large bill but it’s the first one you’ve had in a while, contact your supplier.

-It should be able to arrange repayment of the debt over the same time that it was built up (rather than demanding a big sum immediately).
-For example if you hadn't had a bill for 12 months, you could get 12 months to repay.
+It should be able to arrange for you to repay the debt over the same time that it was built up (rather than demanding a big sum immediately).
+For example if you hadn't had a bill for 10 months, you could get 10 months to repay it.

 Energy suppliers can’t back-bill you for energy you used more than 12 months ago, as long as they were at fault – for example, by not sending a bill when you asked, or billing you incorrectly.
 Find out more about .

-Don’t wait for your energy supplier to step in; contact it when you know you’re struggling to pay your bills to stop a big debt building up.
+Don’t wait for your energy supplier to get in touch.
+Contact it when you know you’re struggling to pay your bills to stop a big debt building up.